debiai/docs/documentation/dashboard/widgets/README.md

 ### Classification

-- [The confusion matrix](./confusion_matrix/) widget is useful for classification problems.
-It shows the number of true positives, true negatives, false positives, and false negatives for each models.
+- [The confusion matrix](./confusion_matrix/) widget is a well known tool useful for classification problems.

 ### Time series

 - [The range slider plot](./range_slider/) is the perfect tool to explore time series.
-- [The interval plot](./interval_plot/) can also display samples in time series.
+- [The interval plot](./interval_plot/) will display an interval surrounding a line plot.
--